Pedal-Intelligence/saypi-userscript/README.md

 ### Packaging Browser Extensions

-The extension can be built for different browsers using our packaging script:
+The extension can be built for different browsers using our packaging script: `./package-extension.sh <browser> ...`.

 ## Firefox Add-On Instructions